Investing in people.

 Nurturing Potential.

-The S.P.A.C.E Professional Resilience Model believes that human patterns of behaviour are a window into our current state of wellbeing and inner resilience.
+The S.P.A.C.E Professional Resilience Model is based on the belief that human patterns of behaviour are a window into our current state of wellbeing and inner resilience.

 Exclusive to Academy HR, is a training model which delves into the core areas for creating human centric, emotionally intelligent, empowered leaders of people.
-As well as the operational skills to follow process, truly effective leaders understand how to connect with their teams, become cultivators of culture for their business and inspire high performance through their people.
+Alongside operational skills and technical expertise, truly effective leaders truly understand how to connect with others, become cultivators of culture for their business and inspire high performance through their people.

 The way we think, feel and act often reflects our internal capacity to cope with stress, adapt to change and overcome challenge.
 When our resilience is high, our behaviours and thought patterns tend to be more proactive, balanced and socially engaged.
 When we feel well balanced in our overall wellbeing, we are more likely to perform to our best abilities, maintain healthier relationships and pursue goals with optimism.